-Most brewers who go to the trouble of building such a home brewing system however are not interested in brewing these light beers.
+Most brewers who go to the trouble of building such a home brewing system however are usually not interested in brewing these light beers.
 They may start off as Miller / Coors / Bud drinkers but upon discovering that beers with interesting flavours and aromas exist, most never go back to making these run of the mill varieties.

 That said, we do try to keep one lighter style of beer available on tap at all times to keep all of our visitors happy.
 Even our lightest beers are (purposely) made with more flavour than most mass-produced beer however.

 How do you serve your beer?

 Our beer is kept in stainless steel Cornelius kegs (old soda kegs) that are popular with home brewers.
 In the basement bar the beer is served through an 8-tap Micromatic tower with six Vent-Matic faucets (now discontinued, but similar to Intertap faucets) and two stout faucets.
 A portable kegerator with two Perlick faucets is also used outdoors in the summer.
 Tanks of CO2 and CO2/Nitrogen blend are used to carbonate and dispense the beer.
 (More information)